Adeyemy1980/Instacart-Grocery-Basket-Analysis/README.md

 # Tools

-The project used excel and python.
-The following libraries were used in python:
+The project used excel and Python and other libraries  used in python:
 Pandas
 Numpy
 Seaborn